AAFES - ARMY AND AIR FORCE EXCHANGE SERVICE - Europe

 The Exchange operates its own bread, ice cream and water plant to support the shoppettes, fast food establishments and commissaries.

 Another food mission for The Exchange is the operation of the USDA School Lunch Program.
 It provides nutritious lunches daily to K-12 students at DoDDS schools throughout Europe following the same regulations and guidelines as schools throughout the United States.
 The Exchange was appointed by the Army and Air Force as the school feeding authority overseas.
 It operates the program on a break-even basis.

-AFN SATELLITE DECODER
+AFN SATELLITE RECEIVER

 FIND THE CLOSEST EXCHANGE

 You can easily find any Exchange in Europe (as well as in CONUS and the Pacific) at the following link: http://www.shopmyexchange.com/ExchangeStores/